-It was more like an urge – to take the open road, the uncharted ways, to make no itinerary and make headway off to somewhere, halt at the first stop and explore, either ride into the sunset or melt with it.
-These were my first thoughts when I started my course of journey in the Eastern Ghats – starting with Kurnool, often referred to as the Gateway to Rayalseema – a province with a rich and varied history, a place of hot passions, of violent factionist loyalties, a land that was once the stronghold of Krishna Deva Raya and was once a cultural pot of the Vijayanagar empire.
+It was more like an urge – to take the open road, the uncharted ways, make no itinerary, halt at the first stop, and explore, either ride into the sunset or melt with it.
+These were my first thoughts when I started my course of journey in the Eastern Ghats – starting with Kurnool, often referred to as the Gateway to Rayalseema – a province with a rich and varied history, a place of hot passions, of violent factionist loyalties, a land that was once the stronghold of Krishna Deva Raya, and was once a cultural pot of the Vijayanagar empire.

-One look back at what I had been to and a shot of the imposing Buddha statue and then back on road to Gandikota, passing through the desolate roads with the famous kurnool black tiles and few tractors splashing sand on one side and velvet green paddy fields on the other, before everything changed to an untouched, unmeddled with landscape – flat, arid and sad.
+One look back at the Belum caves, a shot of the imposing Buddha statue, and then back on the road to Gandikota.
+We passed through desolate road, where tractors splashed sand on one side and velvet green paddy fields spread on the other, before everything changed to an untouched, unmeddled with landscape – flat, arid and sad.

 Gandikota (gandi means gorge and kota is the word for fort) is ruins of a fort built around 11th century, by a Chalukya king.
-They say it was impassable, well protected by the surrounding hills and deep valley and certainly the gorges in the Pennar River.
-There are two beautiful temples there, one of them built in Vijayanagar style architecture and still somewhat intact.
+The historical records say it was impassable, and well protected by the surrounding hills and deep valley, and certainly the gorges in the Pennar River.
+There is a centuries old temple there, built in Vijayanagar style with intricate work on the pillars.
 But it wasn’t the temple or the ruins I was interested in.
-I had come all this way on opposite end of the Belum caves, a distance of 40 Kms which took more than two hours, driving on flat, muddy lands with nothing on each side of the road except for some thorny shrubs for miles and some scattered water pools, for something much more than centuries old fort.
+I had come all this way on opposite end of the Belum caves, a distance of 40 Kms which took more than two hours, driving on flat, muddy lands with nothing on each side of the road except for some thorny shrubs for miles and some scattered water pools, for something much more than a centuries old temple.

-We walked around the small fort through the ruins, ignoring the pigeon towers, capturing the view of the barren dry red land, to find the canyon.
+We walked around through the ruins of a small fort, ignoring the pigeon towers, capturing the view of the barren dry red land, to find the canyon.
 Further up the temple, something seemed hidden behind the huge cliffs.
 In a hope of finding the Great Canyon of India, I ignored the temple, walked further, only to be left amazed.
 It was that couple of hundreds tall tower, standing on the banks of the river that hid the view I had come for.
-It was bit difficult to climb through rocks to reach the right edge of the rocks to get a good grand look of something I had travelled so far for.
+It was difficult to climb through the rocks to reach the right edge of the rocks to get a good grand look of something I had travelled so far for.
 It was helluva scary, but down was a view worth all pains.
-I gleefully smiled at the Columbus in me, before me were the Grand canyons of India.
-Deep gorges spread for miles, with the Pennar River snaking through it; just like the Colorado River images that have mesmerized me since childhood.
-This was a canyon on Indian soil, not be as big as the Grand Canyons, but it was majestic.
-And the view of the gorges, that cannot be put in words or captured in photographs, it is an experience, moments to live and itch in the memory lanes – the whole climbing the rocks moment for a perfect view, facing the strong chilly breeze hitting your face and the feeling of nobody watching you and you in the middle of a sweet story plot nature wrote, ah even a poet would fail to describe the emotions.
+I gleefully smiled at the Columbus in me; before me were the Grand canyons of India.
+Deep gorges spread for miles, with the Pennar River snaking through it; just like the Colorado River.
+This was a canyon on Indian soil, not be as big as the Grand Canyons, but still majestic.
+And the view of the gorges, beyond words or pictures, was splendid.
+It is an experience, moments to live and itch in the memory lanes.
+The act of walking that eerie path, climbing the rocks, for a perfect view, braving the strong chilly wind smacking your face, and then the feeling of nothingless, being left in the neverland with nobody watching you; is probably too strong a feeling to be put in words.
+And after all the pains taken you find yourself in the land nature seemed to have meticulously created.
+Ah! even a poet would fail to describe the emotions.
 (I couldn’t take pics as my camera battery died then)

-We left the scene for another drive to Yaganti Uma Maheshwara temple, our last stop.
+We left Gandikota for another drive to Yaganti Uma Maheshwara temple, our last stop.
 The temple has some history and dusts off some science too.
 This temple was constructed by King Harihara Bukka Rayalu of the Sangama Dynasty of the Vijayanagara Empire in the 15th century.
 It was built according to vaishnaviate traditions.
 It is said that sage Agastya wanted to develop a temple of Lord Venketeshwara on this site, but the statue couldn’t be stalled.
 Hence he performed a penance for Lord Shiva and urged him to settle here with Goddess Parvati in a single stone, which the lord obliged.
-Now the science part – it is believed that the Nandi idol (bullock of Lord Shiva) is continuously growing.
+Now the science part – it is believed that the Nandi idol (bullock of Lord Shiva) outside the main temple, is continuously growing.
 Scientific estimates by Archaeological Survey of India put it at a growth rate of 1 inch every 20 years.
 The temple staff had to remove one of the pillars as the nandi size increased.
-Something in the stone material, but it does invite much religious interest.
+While it might be the matter in the ambit of science, and could have something to do with the material composition of the idol, but it does invite much religious interest.